norcams/iaas/docs/team/development/vagrant/dataporten.rst

   profile
   openid

-Also make sure `dashboard.himlar.local` and `access.himlar.local` are in :file:`/etc/hosts` on the machine you are running your browser.
+Also make sure `dashboard.vagrant.iaas.intern` and `access.vagrant.iaas.intern` are in :file:`/etc/hosts` on the machine you are running your browser.

 Then copy `Client ID` and `Client Secret` from `Oauth details` to::